‘This time everyone is on the menu’

 Critters Attack! was rated ‘R’ by the MPAA for “bloody creature violence.”

 Warner Bros.
-Home Entertainment is releasing Critters Attack! on Blu-ray Combo Pack, DVD and Digital on July 23rd, 2019.
+Home Entertainment released Critters Attack! on Blu-ray Combo Pack, DVD and Digital on July 23rd, 2019.

 Image credits: Warner Bros.
 Entertainment Inc.